penguinite/yangtze/README.md

 you'll need to log on to your server (using [whatever client](https://joinmastodon.org/apps), it doesn't matter) and then just make a regular post.
 Yangtze will retrieve that post and then display it on your page!
 (You can also access it thru `[YOUR SITE HERE]/posts/[POST ID]`)

-To write simple pages, you'll need to make a folder named `pages` and then add your article in markdown or rst.
+To write simple pages, you'll need to make a folder named `pages` and then add your article in templated HTML.
 It will be available at `[YOUR SITE HERE]/[YOUR PAGE NAME]/`
-So, if you wrote a document named `about.md` then you should see it at `[YOUR SITE HERE]/about/`
+So, if you wrote a document named `about.tmpl` then you should see it at `[YOUR SITE HERE]/about/`

 You can configure Yangtze through a config file.

+## Templating and more internal messy details

+Files in the `pages/` folder are treated as "template files", so if you create a file at `pages/bio.tmpl` then it will be rendered and visible through `[YOUR SITE HERE]/bio/`.
+Templates cn pull in data from the config file (and also the contents of other files!)

+Files in the `static/` folder are just treated as plain simple static files, so, if you create a file at `static/hello.png` then it will be visible at `[YOUR SITE HERE]/hello.png`